ThierryM1212/ergo-token-minter/README.md

 > npm run buildstatic

+<br/>The static website is generated in the ./dist folder

-<br/>In the generated bootstrap.js remove two rows (for me at line 270):
+<br/>In the generated bootstrap.js remove two rows to avoid error loading the wasm (for me at line 270):
 ```javascript
     /******/                                } else if(typeof WebAssembly.instantiateStreaming === 'function') {
     /******/                                        promise = WebAssembly.instantiateStreaming(req, importObject);
 ```
-<br/>The static website is generated in the ./dist folder